kashi618/Atlas-of-Thoughts/Notes/3) Resource/Socrates.md

 ### Beliefs ✏️
 - [[Justice]] as the highest form of [[Eudaimonia]]
+- Living a Just life, is to follow one's moral duty, to become a law abiding citizen.

 ### Books
 Although Socrates did not write any books in his lifetime, many accounts of him and his knowledge have been written down.
 Such as: